What is the District Council?

 Any Toastmaster may attend a District Council meeting and a conference registration is not required to do so.
 However, only the voting members of the District Council (listed above) may make motions, discuss motions, vote, and transact other business.
 At times, non-DC members may be asked to deliver reports of some kind and these Toastmasters will be notified in advance of the need for them to speak.

-Meeting Draft Agenda for Fall 2016 meeting: Fall 2016 District Council Mtg Agenda
+Meeting Draft Agenda for Fall 2017 meeting: Fall 2017 Meeting Agenda

-Meeting Minutes from the previous meeting: Spring 2016 Council Mtg Minutes
+Meeting Minutes from the previous meeting: May 2017 District Meeting Minutes

-Meeting Standing Ground Rules from TI: DCM Meeting Ground Rules
+Meeting Standing Ground Rules from TI: Standing Ground Rules

 What is a Proxy?